OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-vue.md

 // OpenVidu objects
 OV: undefined,
 session: undefined,
+mainStreamManager: undefined,
-publisher: undefined, // Local
+publisher: undefined,
-subscribers: [], // Remotes
+subscribers: [],

 // Join form
-mySessionId: 'SessionA',
+mySessionId: "SessionA",
-myUserName: 'Participant' + Math.floor(Math.random() * 100),
+myUserName: "Participant" + Math.floor(Math.random() * 100),

-// Main video of the page, will be 'publisher' or one of the 'subscribers',
-// updated by click event in UserVideoComponent children
-mainStreamManager: undefined,
 ```

-`OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `publisher` StreamManager object will be our own local webcam stream and `subscribers` StreamManager array will store the active streams of other users in the video-call.
+`OV` object will allow us to get a `session` object, which is declared just after it. `mainStreamManager` is the main video of the page, which will display the publisher or one of the subscribers. `publisher` StreamManager object will be our own local webcam stream and `subscribers` StreamManager array will store the active streams of other users in the video-call.
 Finally, `mySessionId` and `myUserName` params simply represent the video-call and your participant's nickname, as you will see in a moment.

 ---